Image via flickr by williamcho

-Though swarming termites are the ones you're most likely to see, there are other types of termites as well.
-Worker termites are the ones who actually gather food.
-They're white to pale brown in color with soft wingless bodies.
+Though swarming termites are the ones you’re most likely to see, there are other types of termites as well.
+Worker termites are the ones who gather food.
+They’re white to pale brown with soft wingless bodies.
 Worker termites can grow up to a centimeter in length.

 Soldier termites have beige bodies and dark heads.
-They have large mandibles on their heads which give them a more imposing appearance.
+They have large mandibles on their heads, which give them a more imposing appearance.
 Soldiers can inflict painful bites.
-Their mandibles make it impossible for them to feed or clean themselves, so the worker termites take on these tasks for them while the soldiers focus exclusively on protecting the colony.
+Their mandibles make it impossible for them to feed or clean themselves, so the worker termites take on these tasks for them.
+At the same time, the soldiers focus exclusively on protecting the colony.

 As the name suggests, subterranean termites build colonies in the ground.
 They create mud tubes in the soil and use these to access wood from the bottom, where it comes into contact with the dirt.
 Subterranean termites need a damp environment to thrive.
 They cannot live in dry habitats.

 Drywood termites, however, are capable of living in dry climates.
 Their outer skeletons help them retain moisture.
 These termites like to take up residence in attics, doors, wood furniture, and wood framing.
-They will build their nests in healthy wood, causing serious destruction.
+They will build their nests in sturdy wood, causing severe destruction.

 Dampwood termites are less likely to damage your home because they prefer damp, decaying wood.
-They like logs that are perpetually wet, such as those in a ditch or near a downspout.
-If you have wood around your home that's constantly damp, you should look out for termites in this area.
-Wood in or around your bathroom or kitchen that's exposed to regular moisture can attract termites as well.
+They like perpetually wet logs, such as those in a ditch or near a downspout.
+If you have wood around your home that’s always damp, you should look out for termites in this area.
+Wood in or around your bathroom or kitchen that’s exposed to regular moisture can also attract termites.

-Unfortunately, termite problems can go undetected for a long period of time.
-This has given these pests the nickname “silent destroyers.”
-In the early stages of an infestation, it's difficult to detect these small insects.
+Unfortunately, termite problems can go undetected for an extended period of time; this has given these pests the nickname “silent destroyers.”
+In the early stages of an infestation, it’s difficult to detect these small insects.
 The best way to identify problems with termites is to have regular inspections from a pest control professional.
 As termite colonies grow, they become easier to identify.
 Some signs of a termite infestation include:

 By the time you detect termites in your home, the damage is often quite extensive.
 The best termite control solutions are usually those provided by a professional.
 An experienced exterminator can help you evaluate the full extent of the damage to your home.
-Liquid termite treatments are available which create a barrier around the building.
+Liquid termite treatments are available, which creates a barrier around the building.
 Once termites come into contact with the liquid, they become disoriented and do not cause further damage to the building.
-The liquid is transferrable from one termite to another, so they can carry this substance back to the nest.
+The liquid is transferrable from one termite to another so that they can carry this substance back to the nest.